-The relaxation training aspect of the CBT-I protocol is designed to help insomnia sufferers reduce anxiety and physical tension.
+The goal of the relaxation training part of the protocol is to help insomnia sufferers reduce anxiety and physical tension.
 The training is designed to reduce activation of the nervous system and promote sleep.
 Inappropriate arousal of the nervous system can cause the release of stress hormones such as cortisol and adrenaline, and cause or worsen insomnia.

 Relaxation techniques typically involve breathing, guided imagery, meditation, and progressive relaxation of the muscles.
 (7) Hypnosis or biofeedback may also be included as part of the training protocol.
 Using data about such vital signs as heart rate, blood pressure, and body temperature, biofeedback can help insomnia sufferers recognize and reduce symptoms of physical tension throughout the day and at bedtime.